-It’s been a while since the last article I wrote on this blog.
+It’s been a while since I posted on this blog.
 This article is about the mass adding content on the Malagasy Wiktionary.
 The object of this post is to provide some explanations on why and how the Malagasy Wiktionary has become so big.

-When I discovered perfectly randomly Malagasy language, the wiki was virtually dead, with no one adding interesting content, and an active community mainly constituted by non native speakers.
+When I discovered perfectly randomly the Malagasy language version, the wiki was virtually dead, with no one adding interesting content, and an active community mainly constituted by non native speakers.
 Without any knowledge of the rules of the wiki, with almost no knowledge of how to correctly write Malagasy, I began an article.
 It grew up to 20,000 characters, making it to be the biggest page of the wiki at that time.
-Bust infortunately (or fortunately, for the sake of readers), a non-native speaker administrator spotted the lack of notability of the article, leading it to be deleted.
+Bust unfortunately (or fortunately, for the sake of readers), a non-native speaker administrator spotted the lack of notability of the article, leading it to be deleted.

 I could leave the wiki, as tens of hours of work had literally vanished of the wiki… But I didn’t, I still cannot figure out why, but deeper in my mind, a little voice told me to continue contributing.
 At that time, the Malagasy Wikipedia counted 550 articles, maybe less, but not more.